laminas/laminas-paginator/docs/book/usage.md

 > ```bash
 > $ composer require laminas/laminas-db
 > ```

+> ### Database optimizations
+>
+> Instead of selecting every matching row of a given query, the `DbSelect` adapter
+> retrieves only the smallest amount of data necessary for displaying the
+> current page.
+Because of this, a second query is dynamically generated to
+> determine the total number of matching rows.

 Most adapters receive their datasets directly.
 However, the `DbSelect` adapter requires a more detailed explanation regarding the retrieval and count of the